Greatest Admirals in History

 15 Anne Hilarion de Costentin, Comte de Tourville

-Versatile, courageous and cunning, Tourville was one of the few French admirals who could get the best of the Royal Navy time and again.
-He made the 'English' Channel into the French Channel after the Battle of Beachy Head.
-Fought a numerically superior allied fleet almost to a standstill at Barfleur and, though subsequently defeated, he was able to change his strategy afterwards and, the very next year, outsmarted the British to fall upon the Smyrna Convoy and take a hundred enemy ships with ease.
+Versatile, courageous, and cunning, Tourville was one of the few French admirals who could get the best of the Royal Navy time and again.
+He made the English Channel into the French Channel after the Battle of Beachy Head.
+He fought a numerically superior allied fleet almost to a standstill at Barfleur and, though subsequently defeated, was able to change his strategy afterwards.
+The very next year, he outsmarted the British to fall upon the Smyrna Convoy and took a hundred enemy ships with ease.

 16 Fyodor Fyodorovich Ushakov